BeefEX/ships/README.md

 Open the `Ships.sln` file using VS either by double clicking it in **Windows Explorer** or using the **Open** button in VS. Than press F5 to build the solution, all executable files should than be found in `bin` or `bin/dist` assuming there were no errors during the build.

 #### Rider
-Open the `Ships.sln` file using VS either by double clicking it in **Windows Explorer** or using the **File>Open>Solution or Project** button in Rider.
+Open the `Ships.sln` file using Rider either by double clicking it in **Windows Explorer** or using the **File>Open>Solution or Project** button in Rider.
 Than press CTRL+F9 to build the solution, all executable files should than be found in `bin` or `bin/dist` assuming there were no errors during the build.